Ezequiel Duran Preview, Player Props: Rangers vs. Twins

 Ezequiel Duran At The Plate

-- He has scored in 44 games this year, with multiple runs seven times.
+- He has scored in 41.3% of his games this season, with more than one run scored in 6.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.